akpw/Obj-C-FusionTables/README.md

 ## The Delegates
 After a brief glance on e.g. the Delete Table code above, a first quick question might be "so where the heck is the table ID coming from?"
-Well, as ```FTTable``` class is a representation of a stateless web resource a more logical way of handling parametrization is via a delegate.
+Since ```FTTable``` class is a representation of a stateless web resource, a logical way of handling parametrization is via the delegation pattern.
 The ```FTTable``` delegate is defined as follows:

 ````
 @protocol FTDelegate <NSObject>